nlenno1/find-my-meal-ms2/README.md

 All other mobile breakpoints fit into this range of screen sizes, apart from the Galaxy Fold, therefore felt it was a good range to work with.
 As this project was designed using the mobile first principle, there were very few bugs as the were removed as the site was built.

-I used my own **Samsung Galaxy S10 (360px)** for the mobile device real world testing, as this is roughly the median of the range I tested on Dev Tools, to check that all elements were as expected.
+I used my own **Samsung Galaxy S10 (360px)** for the mobile device real world testing, as this is roughly the median of the range I tested on Google Chrome Developer Tools, to check that all elements were as expected.

 ### Tablet

-To test the project on a tablet, I used the **Ipad (768px)** breakpoint on Google Chrome Dev Tools as it is a very generic size and has the tablet shroud on it to help with scaling the elements.
+To test the project on a tablet, I used the **Ipad (768px)** breakpoint on Google Chrome Developer Tools as it is a very generic size and has the tablet shroud on it to help with scaling the elements.
 Throughout this testing, I discovered some spacing issues which were corrected with **Media Queries** at the specific breakpoints.

 I used my **Samsung Galaxy Tab 4 (800px)** for physical user testing.